rciam/keycloak-group-management/README.md

    --header 'Authorization: Bearer {admin_access_token}' \
    --header 'Content-Type: application/json' \
    --data '{
-   "userAttribute" : "eduPersonEntitlement",
+   "userAttribute" : "entitlements",
-   "urnNamespace" : "urn%3Agrnett%3Aeosc-portal.eu",
+   "urnNamespace" : "urn%3Amace%3Aexample.org",
-   "authority" : "aai.eosc-portal.eu"
-   }'`
+   "authority" : "rciam.example.org" // Optional.
+It will be omitted from the group entitlements if not specified }'`

 Only authority is optional.